Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Introduction

-Numerical simulation in waveguides with randomly perturbed boundaries is a very hard question, and can lead to very complicated methods to manage the medium geometry.
-To simplify this issue, several works have proposed simpler propagation models \cite{dozier, kuperman, kuperman2, kuttler} which can be easily managed by numerical methods.
-As a result, this paper proposes an asymptotic diffusion model in shallow-water waveguides with unperturbed geometry (see Figure \ref{wavegmod} $(a)$), describing the propagation of the propagating modes which can be easily managed by numerical methods, and taking into account the random perturbations of the initial propagation medium (see Figure \ref{wavegmod} $(b)$).

 The organization of this paper is as follows.
-In Section \ref{sect1P2} we present the waveguide model, we state the main results of this paper, and we give a summary of the tools used to obtain these results.
-The remaining of the paper consists in introducing more precisely the tools, techniques, and some simplifying assumptions used to prove the main results.
-In Section \ref{sect3P2} we study the mode coupling mechanism when the three kinds of modes are taken into account, and in the same spirit of \cite[Chapter 20]{book} and \cite{gomez2,gomez3}, we derive the coupled mode equations.
+In Section \ref{sect1P2} we present the waveguide model and give a summary of the tools.
+We also introduce some simplifying assumptions used in this paper before introduce the main result.
+The remaining of the paper consists in introducing more precisely the tools, and techniques used to prove the results.
+In Section \ref{conformal} we introduce the conformal transformation.
+In Section \ref{sect3P2} we study the mode coupling mechanism when the three kinds of modes are taken into account and we derive the coupled mode equations.
 In Section \ref{coupledprocP2}, under the forward scattering approximation, we study the asymptotic form of the joint distribution of the propagating and radiating mode amplitudes.
-We apply this result in Section \ref{sect5P2} to derive the coupled power equations for the propagating modes.
-In this section, we study the influence of the radiating and evanescent modes on the propagating mean mode powers.
-We show that the total energy carried by the propagating modes decays exponentially with the size of the randomly perturbed section of the waveguide and we give an expression of the decay rate.
-Finally, in Section \ref{appendix} we first present the modal decomposition associated to unperturbed waveguide model (see Figure \ref{wavegmod} $(a)$) and studied in detail in \cite{pekeris}.
-Then, we prove Proposition \ref{propconfmap2}, Proposition \ref{asymptconf}, Proposition \ref{propresidual}, and Theorem \ref{thasymptP21}.
+Finally, we describe the attenuation of the propagating-mode amplitudes.